theochem/cardboardlint/README.rst

 - Version 1.0.0 March 27

-  First release, mainly in anticipation of API-breaking changes, which will result in a major version change.
+  First release, mainly in anticipation of API-breaking changes, which will result in a major version increase.
 By making a release, we can handle this change in API gracefully.
-Notable features:
+Notable features include:

   - Support for the following linters: cppcheck, ccplint, doxygen, flake8, header (internal), import (internal), namespace (internal), pycodestyle,